 - Putting space between your plants will not only make animals feel exposed when they crawl around in your landscaping, but it also provides better airflow for keeping things dry.

 - If you use sprinklers, put them on a timer so that you don't saturate the ground.

 - Inspect your gutter system and fix clogs or broken spots.

-Tick control is extremely important.
+Tick control is essential.
 For the best control possible, consider seasonal tick treatments for your yard.
 Residual tick control products are the only way to achieve a tick-free yard.
 If you live in the NYC area, reach out to Parkway Pest Services.
 Our team is QuailityPro and Green Shield Certified.
-That means you'll get the highest level of service, every time.
+That means you'll get the highest level of service every time.